michaelhball/visual_deejay/README.md

 This is my ever-expanding experimentation into generative tools for music visualisation.
-The end result will be an end-to-end system for live visualisation of a DJ set, but the intermediate steps seem to continually breed their own cans of worms, albeit interesting ones.
+The end result will be an end-to-end system for live visualisation of a DJ set, but the intermediate steps seem to continually breed their own cans of worms.
+So far I've handled most of the audio feature engineering, and I'm now playing with mechanisms for using these audio features to control GAN outputs.

 ## :rocket: The Pipeline